 Early Childhood Director

-Jill Skop has been an educator for 20 years with the Department of Education.
+Jill Skop has been an educator for over 20 years with the Department of Education.
 She began her career in district 21 in Brooklyn as an early childhood teacher working with students in first grade , kindergarten and Pre-kindergarten.
 She then joined the gifted and talented program where she continued supporting Kindergarten students and families.
 Due to her background in Art and Theatre she was then asked to become the arts coordinator for her school.
 As the Art teacher and coordinator she spearheaded many initiatives, such as museum in a school, docent program and museum artist collaborations.
 Jill then became a literacy coach in district 19 in East NY Brooklyn, where she facilitated and lead her school toward a balanced literacy approach to reading.
 When the school was awarded the Reading First grant she became the reading first coach and helped the school deepen their knowledge around literacy and early childhood education.
 After completing her masters as a school district administrator, she became assistant principal and remained in that position for 10 years in district 19 due to her strong connection to the community and the children.
 Coming full circle Ms. Skop has now returned to district 21 as the Early Childhood Director where she supports the chancellor’s initiative to ensure all students get a strong solid foundation in Pre-Kindergarten.
 Ms Skop directly supervises all of Brooklyn's Daily Discovery Pre-K Centers.

 Cynthia Bocchieri has had the privilege of being a Department of Education early childhood and elementary school teacher for 16 years.
 After spending those years teaching Kindergarten through Second grade students, she was excited to become one of the site coordinators for District 21 and Brooklyn’s Daily Discovery Pre-K Center.
 Together with a team of amazing and creative teachers she has been committed to provide the children and their families a loving and nurturing environment.